 DATA SCIENCE MINOR (DATS)

 Data Science applies core concepts in computer science, statistics and mathematics to problems in a wide variety of fields, from physical, social, biomedical, and behavioral sciences to arts and humanities.
 The minor targets students with strong analytical abilities and some existing programming experience, and requires courses in statistics, data-centric programming, data management, and data analysis.
 It also points to courses across the University that deal with data in areas of importance to Data Science.
-Minor approval forms for DATS should be dropped off in the DATS Office in Levine 308.
-If you have questions about the minor email: (email@example.com) Learn more.
+To apply for a DATS minor, students should complete the Application for a Minor form online.
+If you have questions about the minor email: (firstname.lastname@example.org) Learn more.

 Energy and Sustainability (ENSU)